roskakori/pygount/README.rst

 If a source code is not counted, the number of lines is 0 and the language shown is a pseudo language indicating the reason:

+* __binary__ - the source code is a binary file; the detection of binary files first ensures that file does not start with a BOM for UTF-8, UTF-16 or UTF-32 (which indicates text files).
+After that it checks for zero bytes within the initial 8192 bytes of the file.
 * __duplicate__ - the source code is a bytewise identical copy of another file; enable the command line option ``--duplicates`` to also count code in duplicates (and gain a minor performance improvement)